AviatrixSystems/Docs/HowTos/PSIRT_Advisories.rst

 **Description**

 If an Aviatrix Egress FQDN HA gateway is launched after an Egress FQDN tag is attached to the main gateway, then the HA gateway is launched in non-enforcing mode.
-The non-enforcing setting is clearly visible on Controller UI.
+The non-enforcing setting is clearly visible on the Controller UI.
 In this configuration, when the primary drops, the secondary will not enforce as expected.

 **Impact**